 31. Flavius Mareka TVET College

 Flavius Mareka TVET College has three campuses.
-Apart from offering full-time and part-time formal programmes at its three campuses, Flavius Mareka TVET College takes education and training to communities.
+Apart from offering full-time and part-time formal programs at its three campuses, Flavius Mareka TVET College takes education and training to communities.

 32. Goldfields TVET College

-We operate four campuses viz: Welkom and Tosa campuses.
+We operate four campuses, viz., the Welkom and Tosa campuses.
 Our Central Office is situated in Welkom, Flamingo Park.
 The College attracts learners from all the regions and communities in the province

 33. Maluti TVET College

-Maluti Technical Vocational Education and Training College was established on the 1st of September 2002.Maluti TVET College is a Technical Vocational Education & Training Institution operating under the auspices of the Department of Higher Education and Training.
+Maluti Technical Vocational Education and Training College was established on September 1, 2002.Maluti TVET College is a Technical Vocational Education and Training Institution operating under the auspices of the Department of Higher Education and Training.
 The College is accredited by Umalusi and several Sector Education and Training Authorities (SETAs)

 34. Motheo TVET College

-Motheo TVET College offers a variety of courses at their six campuses.
+Motheo TVET College offers a variety of courses at its six campuses.
 Student support services are available to all students, including academic support.

 35. Capricorn TVET College